kelbon/AnyAny/README.md

 ```
   base_any_type - is a inner type alias in basic_any, usefull for inheriting (using base_t::base_t), convering etc

-### Background and design
+### `design`

+Library provides several abstractions:

+**Polymorphic value, reference and pointer** - similar to just **T, T& and T***, but for polymorphic context.

+ And several actions on these abstractions:
+  * invoke<Method> - accepts reference or polymorphic value and arguments, invokes a method
+  * any_cast - accepts a pointer/ref/value and tryies to cast it into non polymorphic pointer/reference/value

+Value(value of type, created by aa::any_with<Methods...>) - is a type erased storage for one value(or empty)
+  can be constructed from:
+  * non polymorphic value, if type satisfies requirements (Methods)
+  * other value with same methods

+Reference cannot be null and cannot be rebinded to another value after creating
+Reference(aa::poly_ref) can be be created from:
+  * non-polymorphic value, if type satisfies requirements (Methods)
+  * from polymorphic pointer(operator*)

+Pointer(aa::poly_ptr) is nullable and can be created from:
+  * pointer to non polymorphic value, if type satisfies requirements (Methods)
+  * polymorphic reference (operator&)
+  * polymorphic value (operator&)
+  * pointer to polymorphic value

+Also there are casts poly_ptr -> const_poly_ptr / poly_ref -> const_poly_ref, similar to T&->const T& / T*->const T* too

 For example you want to create a Machine class which engine can be changed on runtime.
-Engine must have Go method.

-Without this library it is a very annoying task
+Engine in this case is a **polymorphic value**
+Classic way to do it: (bad)
 ```C++
 class IEngine {
   virtual void Go() = 0;